Semrush helps you:

 Step #1: Find Where Your Target Customers Hang Out Online

-For example, if your target audience is made up of coffee snobs, you’d want to check out places like Reddit’s coffee community
+For example, if your target audience is made up of coffee snobs, you’d want to check out places like Reddit’s coffee community.

-Reddit – Coffee
+Reddit – Coffee subreddit

 Step #2: Learn What Words and Phrases Customers Use

-You just want to keep an eye out for words and phrases that they use to describe their problems and issues:
+Now that you’ve found your target audience, you want to keep an eye out for words and phrases that they use to describe their problems and issues:

 Reddit – Coffee comments